indiana-university/rivet-docs/content/components/page-content/tabs.md

 {{% /a11y %}}

 ## Implementation notes
+- Do not stack rows of tabs - only use a small set of tabs in a single row
 - Order tabs in a logical manner
-- Default tab (on page load) should be first tab.
-This should be the most frequently viewed/most important tab
+- Default tab (on page load) should be the first tab.
+The first tab should be the most frequently viewed or most important tab.
+- Tab order should stay the same as the user moves between tabs
 - Label tabs with clear concise categories - 1-2 words is ideal
-- Do not use all caps in the tab labels
+- Do not use all capital letters in the tab labels
 - Do not include a ‘More’ tab
+- Page should not reload or refresh when the user switches to a different tab
+- Only the content of the tab and tab bar indicating the user's location should change.
+The rest of the page should remain the same.

 ## Fitted version
 Applying the modifier class `.rvt-tabs--fitted` to the main `.rvt-tabs` container will make the tabs take up equal amounts of the space of the tabs container.